niveklabs/tfwriter/heroku/r/heroku_build.md

 }

 output "user" {
-  description = "returns a map of string" value       = heroku_build.this.user
+  description = "returns a list of object" value       = heroku_build.this.user
 }